0xnivek/joe-liquidator/README.md

 ### `bot`

-This directory contains a [node.js](https://nodejs.org/en/) project which is what continously searches for liquidatable accounts and calls our `JoeLiquidator` contract periodically.
+This directory contains a [node.js](https://nodejs.org/en/) project which is what periodically searches for liquidatable accounts using the [Banker Joe lending subgraph](https://thegraph.com/hosted-service/subgraph/traderjoe-xyz/lending?query=underwater%20accounts) and calls our `JoeLiquidator` contract to perform liquidation.

 ## Setup